 Those are some of the things that really worked well for us.

 Also, we have a warranty, we do walk arounds for them.

-We do their touch-ups for them with their long term warranties.
+We do their touch-ups for them with their long-term warranties.

-This sets us different from anybody else.
+This sets us apart from other painting contractors.

 I am Ron Ramsden and I am a DYB coach,

 I’m also a painting contractor up here in Massachusetts.